 Something that requires careful attention when machining aluminum alloys is the interaction between the tool and the workpiece.
 In some cases, this interaction may result in abrasive flank wear, thus influencing the final shape and the dimensional accuracy as well as the integrity of the workpiece surface.
 Also, cutting forces in the machining of aluminum alloys should be kept low compared to the cutting forces used on ferrous alloys.
 This is because of the lower mechanical strength aluminum alloys have.
 This reduction in the cutting forces may generate 70% lower specific cutting pressures than in the machining of steels, preserving the integrity of the material.
 However, this difference is usually not noticeable from one aluminum alloy to the other, and the decision of changing the cutting forces will depend on the physical and chemical properties of the specific alloy.
 Obviously, this requires great expertise to be done properly.

-Fortunately for you, our 5-axis CNC machine shop is capable of machining parts to your specific requirements.
+Fortunately for you, Runsom’s 5-axis CNC machine shop is capable of machining parts to your specific requirements.
 We have the right machines and tools for the job, and our team has the expertise to guarantee high-quality results.
 If you need CNC machined aluminum parts, look no further.
 You won’t find a more capable and affordable source for specialized 5-axis CNC precision machined parts manufacturing.

 No matter if you need only a very customized part or a big batch with specific requirements, we are ready to help you turn that idea into a reality.
 If you are ready to start or would like more information about our CNC precision machining services, contact us now and we’ll be glad to help you.